-Periodically managers need to pause and reflect on the extent to which they are maximizing their human capital and determine how it could further be strengthened.
-Effectively managing energy is crucial to managers in maximizing their human capital.
-Expressing appreciation and providing positive feedback to the individuals and teams with whom managers work will help to regenerate energy through the positive emotions they feel resonating from these individuals and teams.
-Application of the outward mindset assists managers in demonstrating their understanding and being sensitive to individuals and teams at work.
-Being optimistic and resilient also help managers to retain energy, utilize their human capital, and increase productivity.
-Through the effective use of emotional intelligence, managers can maintain motivational perspectives and aid in the effective use of their human capital.
-Strengths' management makes managers acutely aware of the importance of focusing on their strengths and continuing to develop them while managing their weaknesses, rather than only trying to eliminate such weaknesses.
+Periodically principals need to pause and reflect on the extent to which they are maximizing their human capital and determine how it could further be strengthened.
+Effectively managing energy is crucial to principals in maximizing their human capital.
+Expressing appreciation and providing positive feedback to teachers, teams, groups, students, and other stakeholders with whom principals work help to regenerate energy through the positive emotions principals feel resonating from these sources.
+Application of the outward mindset assists principals in demonstrating their understanding and being sensitive to others.
+Being optimistic and resilient also help principals to retain energy, utilize their human capital, and increase productivity.
+Through the effective use of emotional intelligence, principals can maintain motivational perspectives and aid in the effective use of their human capital.
+Strengths' management makes principals acutely aware of the importance of focusing on their strengths and continuing to develop them while managing their weaknesses, rather than only trying to eliminate such weaknesses.

-Keywords: human capital, managers, managing and generating human energy, resiliency, optimism, emotional intelligence, strengths management, outward mindset
+Keywords: human capital, principals, managing and generating human energy, resiliency, optimism, emotional intelligence, strengths' management, outward mindset

-The term human capital was coined in the 1960's to represent the assets people possess-and can develop-to give added value to their job and organization.
-Human capital is not a fixed quantity; it can decrease or increase depending upon the manager's efforts, experiences, developmental activities, and formal position.
-Managers periodically need to assess their human capital, reflect on their strengths and how to maximize their use, manage their weaknesses, and develop additional human capital for enhancing job performance and satisfaction.
+The term human capital, coined in the 1960's, represents the assets principals possess-and can develop-to give added value to their job, school, and student learning.
+Human capital is not a fixed quantity; it can decrease or increase depending upon the principal's efforts, experiences, developmental activities, and job challenges.
+Principals periodically need to assess their human capital, reflect on their strengths and how to maximize their use, manage their weaknesses, and develop additional human capital for enhancing job performance and satisfaction.